Quiz

 Please select 2 correct answers

-Explanation: In heavy traffic it is important to adjust your speed and be aware of drivers behind you.
-As mentioned in the question, there are none of these.
-There is no risk in stopping here.
-You have noticed that the pedestrian light has changed to red and have therefore prepared yourself for the fact that it will probably turn red in the light control.
+Explanation: In heavy traffic it is important to adjust your speed and be aware of traffic behind you.
+As mentioned in the question, there is no one behind you.
+There is no risk if you stop here.
+You have seen that the pedestrian signal has changed to red and should be prepared for the the lights to turn to red.

-You are traveling about 40 km/h.
-How do you want to continue?
+You are driving approximately 40 km/h.
+How do you continue?

 Please select 2 correct answers

-Explanation: Even though the pedestrian may still have a red light, there is a risk that the pedestrian will cross into the crosswalk, as it will soon turn green for pedestrians.
-Especially if the pedestrian has observed that you have a yellow light and expects you to stop.
+Explanation: Even though pedestrians still have a red light, there is a risk that a pedestrian will cross the road, as the lights are turning green for pedestrians.
+Especially if the pedestrian has seen that your lights have changed to amber and expects you to stop.
 Note that this pedestrian crossing is wider than usual.

 Please select 3 correct answers